Tax Information

 What is the deadline to contribute to take advantage of the Alabama state income tax deduction?

 Contributions may be completed online or mailed.
-Contributions that are mailed must be postmarked to CollegeCounts no later than December 31, 2023 to be eligible for a 2023 deduction.
-Electronic contributions must be completed by 11:59pm Central Time on December 31 to be considered a 2023 contribution.
+Contributions that are mailed must be postmarked to CollegeCounts no later than December 31, 2024 to be eligible for a 2024 deduction.
+Electronic contributions must be completed by 11:59pm CT on December 31 to be considered a 2024 contribution.

-Any contribution made after 3:00pm Central Time on Friday, December 29th but before 11:59pm Central Time on Sunday, December 31st will post to your account on Tuesday, January 2, 2024, but will be coded a “Prior Year Contribution” and generally should be eligible for the 2023 state income tax deduction.
+Any contribution made after 3:00pm CT but before 11:59pm CT on Tuesday, December 31st will post to your account on Thursday, January 2, 2025, but will be coded a “Prior Year” contribution and generally should be eligible for the 2024 state income tax deduction.

-Contributions addressed to CollegeCounts and postmarked in 2023 but received by Friday, January 12, 2024, will be invested on the day the check is received – and will be coded as a “Prior Year Contribution” and should be considered a 2023 contribution for tax deduction purposes.
+Contributions addressed to CollegeCounts and postmarked in 2024 but received by Monday, January 13, 2025, will be invested on the day the check is received – and will be coded as a “Prior Year” contribution and should be considered a 2024 contribution for tax deduction purposes.

-2023 Contributions for Alabama state income tax purposes: 2023 contribution information is included on your December 31, 2023 account statement (located below the pie chart on your statement).
-Contributions are reported on a cash basis so if you made any contributions online at the end of December 2023 or by mail with a December 2023 postmark you will want to see if they were included in the transaction activity on your December 31st statement or if we received them and posted them in January 2024 as a “Prior Year” contribution.
-A 2023 postmarked contribution invested in January 2024 as a “Prior Year” contribution should be eligible for the 2023 Alabama tax deduction.
-Likewise, make sure to review your 1st quarter 2023 account statement for any “Prior Year” contributions for 2022 that you would need to adjust for.
+2024 Contributions for Alabama state income tax purposes:2024 contribution information is included on your December 31, 2024 account statement (located below the pie chart on your statement).
+Contributions are reported on a cash basis, so if you made any contributions online at the end of December 2024 or by mail with a December 2024 postmark, you will want to see if they were included in the transaction activity on your December 31st statement or if we received them and posted them in January 2025 as a “Prior Year” contribution.
+A 2024 postmarked contribution invested in January 2025 as a “Prior Year” contribution should be eligible for the 2024 Alabama tax deduction.
+Likewise, make sure to review your 1st quarter 2024 account statement for any “Prior Year” contributions for 2023 that you would need to adjust for.

 PLEASE REVIEW to your records to match your total contributions.
 The year to date contribution amount we report will also include contributions to your account by others (those generally would be deductible by the contributor versus you).